 Each biological organism that employees test and handle receive specific, numerical ratings.
 The Center for Disease Control and Prevention (or CDC) establishes these ratings – widely known as biosafety levels (or BSLs).

-Essentially, Biosafety levels are containment precautions.
-They’re required in any biological research facility in order to isolate dangerous organisms.
-And, your research equipment and lab rooms will need regular maintenance, testing and certification in order to maintain safety levels.
+Essentially, biosafety levels are containment precautions.
+They’re a mandatory requirement in any biological research facility.
+Biosafety levels contribute to the isolation of dangerous organisms and lethal agents.
+Furthermore, your biosafety lab’s equipment and spaces need regular maintenance, testing and certification in order to maintain safe conditions.

 There are four different biosafety classifications, 1-4.
-And, we’ve broken them down to provide some more information on their distinctions.
+Additionally, we’ve broken them down below to provide some further information on their distinctions.

 Biosafety Level 1 (BSL-1)

-At the lowest level of the biosafety classification, level one is basically the least dangerous.
-Laboratory personnel are handling specimens with little risk of infecting healthy human beings.
-One example of a microbe with a level one rating (BSL-1) is a nonpathogenic strain of E. coli.
+At the lowest level of the biosafety classification, level 1 is basically the least dangerous.
+Lab personnel are handling specimens with little risk of infecting healthy human beings.
+One example of a microbe with a level 1 rating (BSL-1) is E. coli.

-While handling BSL-1 specimens, the lab does not need to be furnished with advanced containment equipment.
+While handling BSL-1 specimens, the lab doesn’t need any advanced containment equipment.
 Nor does a BSL-1 lab need to be isolated from any of its neighboring facilities.

 Safety precautions taken by personnel are standard for any scientific facility.
-Hand washing, personal protective equipment (PPE), decontamination of surfaces, and the prohibition of food and drink are mandated.
+For example, employees must wash their hands, wear personal protective equipment (PPE), sterilize surfaces and keep food/drink out of the lab.

 Biosafety Level 2 (BSL-2)